mpsantos7/Really-Simple-Samples-for-Msxgl/README.md

 The scrolls sample needs to copy  the folder content/tile to the project.

-tile_dungeon.c is more extense, however it is based on the example tdungeon.bas from the book wrote by Raul Portales with a simplified collision detection.
+tile_dungeon.c is more extense, however it is based on the example tdungeon.bas from the book wrote by Raul Portales with a simplified collision detection. tile_dungeon2.c features tile collision detection that is faithful to the original in BASIC.